-Supplemental readings (Sources): In this accompanying book, Sources of the Making of the West, you will find a collection of primary sources that correspond to each chapter of your textbook.
+Supplemental readings: In the accompanying book, Sources of World Societies, you will find a collection of primary sources that correspond to each chapter of your textbook.
 While earlier writings can be a little difficult to read sometimes, these translations are fairly understandable.
+It gets better as we approach the current time period.
 Don't worry if you don't understand every little nuance-just get the flavor of the texts and understand the general ideas being conveyed.
 Pay special attention to the guidelines within the book that instruct you how to "read" the primary sources.
 These instructions will help you immensely.
 It is always so interesting to read what people at the time had to say about their world and their experiences!
-You will also be using this book when you write your research paper.